vuejs/vue-cli/docs/guide/browser-compatibility.md

 3. **If the dependency ships ES5 code, but uses ES6+ features without explicitly listing polyfill requirements (e.g. Vuetify):** Use `useBuiltIns: 'entry'` and then add `import '@babel/polyfill'` to your entry file.
 This will import **ALL** polyfills based on your `browserslist` targets so that you don't need to worry about dependency polyfills anymore, but will likely increase your final bundle size with some unused polyfills.

 See [@babel-preset/env docs](https://new.babeljs.io/docs/en/next/babel-preset-env.html#usebuiltins-usage) for more details.

+### Polyfills when Building as Library or Web Components

+When using Vue CLI to [build a library or Web Components](./build-targets.md), it is recommended to pass `useBuiltIns: false` to `@vue/babel-preset-app` to disable automatic polyfill injection.
+This ensures you don't include unnecessary polyfills in your code, as it should be the responsibility of the consuming app to include polyfills.

 ## Modern Mode